slab/quill/docs/modules/toolbar.md

 - `sc-font-family`

 The toolbar will also listen to cursor changes and will add an `sc-active` class to elements in the toolbar that corresponds to the format of the text the cursor is on.

+The following classes are also recognized by the toolbar but largely used the Themes for styling:

+- `sc-format-button`
+- `sc-format-group`
+- `sc-format-separator`